-If you have read our five things to do before graduating college, you should also take a look at these five things NOT to do before graduating college!
+If you’ve read our five things to do before graduating college, you should also take a look at these five things NOT to do before graduating college!

 As much as we want you to have fun, you’ve worked too long and too hard in college to ruin it all now.
-After all, employers will see your degree information and GPA on your resume!
+After all, employers will see your degree information and grad schools expect a high GPA!

 1. DON’T skip class.